AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 </p>

-**Figure 19**: The above photograph shows bubbles (circled in red) that had formed on the membranes of the DO probes.
+**Figure 19**: The above photograph shows bubbles (circled in red) that had formed on the membranes of a DO probe.

-Bubbles present on the probe membranes likely influenced experimental results; the dissolved oxygen probes would interpret the bubbles as being areas of high concentration of oxygen.
-To avoid problems due to bubble accumulation on the probe membranes, the subteam decided to open the tops of the flow accumulators, such that the membranes would be visible and the subteam could manually keep them clear of air bubbles.
+Bubbles present on the probe membranes likely influenced experimental results.
+The probes probably interpreted the bubbles as areas of high concentration of oxygen.
+To avoid problems due to bubble accumulation on the probe membranes, the subteam to opened the tops of the flow accumulators, such that the membranes would be visible and the subteam could manually keep them clear of air bubbles.

 ### Testing Dissolved Oxygen Probe Functionality
-After measuring seemingly impossible dissolved oxygen concentrations across the system, the subteam checked the voltage output of each DO probe while exposed only to air.
+To continue troubleshooting due to the apparently impossible experimental results concerning the change of DO content across the system, the subteam checked the voltage output of each DO probe while exposed only to air.
 One probe output -0.17 V, while the other output -0.05 V. According to specifications provided by Dr. Weber-Shirk, this indicated that the second probe was malfunctioning, as it should have output -0.17 V while exposed only to air.
-This apparent malfunctioning of one of the dissolved oxygen probes suggested another contributing factor to the strange experimental measurements.
+This result suggested another contributing factor to the strange experimental measurements.

 ### Testing Dissolved Oxygen Content with Only One Probe
-When the subteam used the remaining functional probe to test influent versus effluent dissolved oxygen content, the impossible results persisted, though to a smaller degree.
-Figure 20 displays these results.
+When the subteam used the remaining functional probe to test influent versus effluent DO content, the impossible results persisted, though to a smaller degree.
+Figure 20 shows these results.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/DOconcentrationvtime_20190423.png?raw=true" height = 350>

 </p>

-**Figure 20**: Displays dissolved oxygen concentration (mg/L) versus time (Mins) in the samples of water from the system.
+**Figure 20**: The above graph displays dissolved oxygen concentration (mg/L) versus time (Mins) in the samples of water from the system.
 Influent was measured from 0 to 1.5 minutes; effluent was measured from 1.5 minutes onward.
 The graph was generated using [this Python code](https://github.com/AguaClara/Dissolved-Gas/blob/master/Code/Dissolved_Oxygen_Difference(1_probe)\_Graphreal.py).

-The subteam hypothesized that the persisting issues may have arisen from the issues concerning the pressure within the reactor, which the next section of the report discusses.
+The subteam hypothesized that the persisting issues may have arisen from issues concerning the pressure within the reactor, which the next section of the report discusses.

 ### Testing Pressure Sensor Consistency

 The pressure difference between the interior and exterior of the reactor was not measured to be a consistent value.
-The subteam expected that the pressure difference between the interior and exterior of the reactor would be positive.
+The subteam had expected that the pressure difference between the interior and exterior of the reactor would be positive.
 As in, the interior of the reactor would be at a lower pressure than the atmospheric pressure, so as to encourage bubble growth (as discussed in the Analysis of Literature section).
-However, the subteam found that with increasing flow rates, the pressure difference would decrease and even become negative.
+However, the subteam found that with increasing flow rates, the pressure difference decreased and became negative.
 Figure 21 displays this trend.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/pressurevtime_20190423.png?raw=true" height = 350>

 </p>

-**Figure 21**: Displays the pressure difference (cm) across the reactor's surface versus time (Mins) while flow rate was manually varied.
+**Figure 21**: The above graph displays the pressure difference (cm) across the reactor's surface versus time (Mins) while flow rate increased.
 The graph was generated using [this Python code](https://github.com/AguaClara/Dissolved-Gas/blob/master/Code/Pressure_vs_time(varying_flow_rate).py).

-While the pressure difference was relatively consistent at any given flow rate (as visible in the step-like shape of the graph), the pressure difference was relatively dependent on changing flow rates.
+While the pressure difference was relatively consistent at any given flow rate (as visible in the graph's step-like shape), the pressure difference was clearly dependent on flow rate.

+The subteam hypothesized that this dependence was due to increasing head loss in the effluent tubing as flow rate increased.
+As [Equation 5](#Equation-5) shows, head loss increases with flow rate.
+Recalling that the pressure sensor measures $P_{atm} - P_r$ (i.e. the reactor's internal pressure subtracted from atmospheric pressure),  [Equation 8](#Equation-8) may be rearranged to show:

+####Equation 10

+$$P_{atm} - P_r = \rho g \Delta h - \rho g h_f$$

-The subteam hypothesized that the negation of the pressure difference was due to increasing head loss in the effluent tubing as flow rate increased.
-As shown in [Equation 5](#Equation-5), head loss increases with flow rate.
-As shown in [Equation 9](#Equation-9), increasing head loss leads to greater solubility of gas, which is the opposite effect that the subteam intends.
-The subteam had not considered the effect of the flow rate on the head loss, and thus on the pressure within the reactor.
-This was an experimental oversight that the subteam soon planned to remedy.
+As [Equation 10](#Equation-9) shows, increasing head loss (i.e. $h_f$) leads a decreased measured pressure difference.
+This relationship explained the data shown in Figure 21.
+The subteam had not considered the effect of the flow rate on the head loss, or its effect on the pressure within the reactor.
+This was an experimental oversight.
+The Conclusions section addresses the subteam's solution to this mistake.

 ## Conclusions
 The experimental procedure of using heated water was demonstrated to be valid.
 Hotter water seemed to encourage more bubble growth than cold water, and thus seemed an adequate experimental substitute for room-temperature supersaturated water.
 Videos demonstrated that the reactor encouraged bubble growth, and that temperature remained relatively consistent across the apparatus.
 Together, these aspects built a strong case for continuing experiments with this reactor prototype.